CZ-NIC/knot/doc/configuration.rst

    the example)*, but not the RR type *(this is to allow the synthesis of negative responses)*

-*Note: The SOA record applies only to the 'myrecord.com.', not to any other record (not even those of its subdomains).
+The SOA record applies only to the 'myrecord.com.', not to any other record (not even those of its subdomains).
 From this point of view, all records in the database are unrelated and not hierarchical.
 The idea is to provide subtree isolation for each entry.*